sammich/PegaStudioPro/README.md

 ## Configuration

-- Uses configuration sets from within App Studio
-- If you use an issue tracker like Agile Studio or Jira, you'll need to configure it first
+The main component configuration uses the platform's [configuration sets in App Studio](https://miro.com/app/board/uXjVNWQE6xU=/?moveToWidget=3458764568004912838&cot=14).
+Each configuration is described there.

+There are also configurations available on the [Operator-level](https://miro.com/app/board/uXjVNWQE6xU=/?moveToWidget=3458764568005141127&cot=14).

+Please note:

+- Configuration sets have a per-application scope.
+If you don't use the defaults, you will need to set them up for each app you have.
+- Defaults *may* change in a componnent release.
+Check the release notes

 ## What if something goes wrong? (a.k.a. warranty & support)